arabcoders/ytptube/README.md

 Before asking a question or submitting an issue for YTPTube, please remember that YTPTube is only a UI for [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 Any issues you might be experiencing with authentication to video websites, postprocessing, permissions, other `yt-dlp options` configurations which seem not to work, or anything else that concerns the workings of the underlying yt-dlp library, need not be opened on the YTPTube project.
 In order to debug and troubleshoot them, it's advised to try using the yt-dlp binary directly first, bypassing the UI, and once that is working, importing the options that worked for you into `yt-dlp options` file.

 In order to test with the yt-dlp command directly, you can either download it and run it locally, or for a better simulation of its actual conditions, you can run it within the YTPTube container itself.

+#### Via HTTP

+Simply go to `Console` button in your navbar and directly use the yt-dlp command.

+#### Via CLI

-Assuming your YTPTube container is called `YTPTube`, run the following on your Docker host to get a shell inside the container:
+Assuming your YTPTube container is called `ytptube`, run the following on your Docker host to get a shell inside the container:

 ```bash
 docker exec -ti ytptube bash